-The lottery in Thailand will be drawn twice of each month, 1st and 16th; between those periods, you'll easily find a lot of sellers carrying lottery ticket tray around the town and keen to sell a lottery ticket to you.
-Most of lottery sellers will be lower middle class people in Thailand who move from various provincial areas to Bangkok for finding some work to do and lottery selling is what they choose.
-The lottery ticket price is now 80 baht ($2.2), which has been recently reduced from 100 - 120 baht since overthrowing by Junta (Prayut Chan-o-cha).
-If you're lucky enough to win the first prize, you'll get 6 million baht ($167,000), but usually Thais will hope just last 2 digits (from all 6 digits) and prize is 2,000 baht ($56).
+Thailand 2016, lottery in Thailand will be drawn twice of each month, 1st and 16th; between those periods, you'll easily see a lot of sellers carrying lottery ticket trays around the town and keen to sell a lottery ticket to you.
+Most lottery sellers will be a middle until low class people in Thailand who move from various provincial areas to Bangkok for finding work to do and lottery ticket sellers are what they choose.
+The lottery ticket price is now 80 baht ($2.2), which has been reduced from 100 - 120 baht since overthrowing by Junta (Prayut Chan-o-cha).
+But shortly afterwards, the price was increased to the same as before (100 baht).
+If the lottery can be grouped by the same number, the price of each ticket can be up to 120 baht or more.
+If you are lucky enough to win the first prize, you'll get 6 million baht ($167,000), but usually Thais will hope to just last 2 digits (from all 6 digits) and the prize is 2,000 baht ($56).

-Not surprised if those art pictures will be completely ignored because they aren't the objective of lottery and who's care what pictures will be, if they're still able to sell or buy a chance.
+Not surprised if those art pictures will be completely ignored because they aren't the objective of the lottery and who cares what pictures will be, if they're still able to sell or buy a chance.
 Well, that's not totally true actually, many unexpected things waiting to be found, seen, and felt except winning or money.
 Though since I made this project I have never won from the tickets I bought, but with those discovered pictures; I think I have already got the prizes.